-- 1. Select the Policies menu and click on your policy. - 2.
+- 1. Select the Security > Policies menu and click on your policy. - 2.
 Select a rule set. - Click on the Application > Keylogging tab. - 4.
-If you are in read-only mode, click on Edit in the upper banner. - Click on Add a rule (Keylogging).
-A new row appears. - 6.
-Click on hin the application ID area and select the application(s) to protect.
+If you are in read-only mode, click on Edit in the upper banner. - Click on Add > Rule (Keylogger).
+A new line is displayed. - 6.
+Click on in the application ID area and select the application(s) to protect.
 Add Internet Explorer, Windows Explorer and password manager for example. - 7.
-In the Status field in the Default behavior area, choose what you want the protection rule to do: - Allow to allow keylogging by default. - · Block to block keylogging by default. - Block and kill to block keylogging and kill the process that attempted to log keystrokes. - 8.
-Click on + Add a specific behavior and choose the application(s) that you want to allow.
-Add applications that legitimately log keystrokes, e.g., remote control tools, and in the Status, select Allow so that the protection will allow these applications.
+Click on the z + icon to select the application(s) to be excluded from protection.